Dr Costas Velis

 - Deputy Leader: Water, Public Health and Environmental Engineering, SoCE

-Costas’s active research portfolio spans many aspects of circualr economy and resources recovery from waste, focusing for example on plastics pollution prevantion, and recycling systems in the Global South.
-He established and leads a state of the art laboratory specialising in production and quality assurance of secondary fuels and materials from wastes, using Theory of Sampling to ensure representative results which can be trusted.
-With a diverse scientific background, his research vision is to advance the agenda for the sustainable recovery of resources which are currently wasted and at the same time prevent pollution - all interlinked with meeting the Sustainable Development Goals.
-To this, he introduces inter-disciplinary scientific approaches to the handling of waste in a circular economy, creates networks across the University (CERRY) and facilitates the uptake of research results into the ‘real world’ through industrial, NOGO and govermantal collaboration.
+My active research portfolio spans many aspects of circular economy and resources recovery from waste, focusing for example on plastics pollution prevention, and recycling systems in the Global South.
+I established and lead a state of the art laboratory specialising in production and quality assurance of secondary fuels and materials from wastes, using Theory of Sampling to ensure representative results which can be trusted.
+With a diverse scientific background, my research vision is to advance the agenda for the sustainable recovery of resources which are currently wasted and at the same time prevent pollution - all interlinked with meeting the Sustainable Development Goals.
+To this, I introduce inter-disciplinary scientific approaches to the handling of waste in a circular economy, create networks across the University (CERRY) and facilitate the uptake of research results into the ‘real world’ through industrial, NOGO and governmental collaboration.
 Key areas of expertise are:

 - Circular economy systems

 - Informal sector/ Inclusive recycling in environmentally developing countries

 - Production of solid recovered fuels (SRF) by mechanical-biological treatment plants (MBT)

 - Waste management and resource recovery systems analysis and appraisal methodologies (CVORR, InteRa, SoCo)

 - Global waste and resource recovery systems benchmarking (WABI: Wasteaware Cities Benchmark Indicators)

 - Waste/ materials characterisation, including measurement of biomass enegry content